HarrallKK/HarrallAlgorithms/README.md

                           * MaxPeaks: The number of peaks that the data should contain as an upper bound (typically 0)
                           * OutFileExt: File extension for document that contains cleaning statistics across all iterations of the algorithm

-%iterativeLoop( InLib         = In01,
+* %iterativeLoop( InLib         = In01,
                  OutLib        = Out01,
                  InPath        = indata,
                  OutPath       = outdata,
                  InDS          = data_need_to_clean,
                  OutDS         = cleaned_heights,
                  PIDVar        = ID_Variable,
                  HeightVar     = lg_cm,
                  AgeVar        = ageyears,
                  SourceVar     = source,
                  MaxIterations = 100,
                  MaxPeaks      = 0,
                  OutFileExt    = xlsx);

- /* Step Two: Clean the Weights
-        - This macro will first remove all repeated weights
-            - After all repeated weights are removed, the anomaly algorithm will then run using the provided weight threshold to detect true peaks in the weight variable
+*Cleaning the Weights*

-        - macro: WeightLoop
+        * macro: WeightLoop
-              - variables:
+              * variables:
-                          InLib: the library the dataset for analysis is stored in
+                          * InLib: the library the dataset for analysis is stored in
-                          OutLib: the library the output data will be stored in
+                          * OutLib: the library the output data will be stored in
-                          InPath: Path to the raw data on laptop
+                          * InPath: Path to the raw data on laptop
-                          OutPath: Desired path to output dataset
+                          * OutPath: Desired path to output dataset
-                          InDS: The name of the input dataset
+                          * InDS: The name of the input dataset
-                          OutDS: Name of desired output dataset
+                          * OutDS: Name of desired output dataset
-                          PIDVar: Name of identifying variable for participants
+                          * PIDVar: Name of identifying variable for participants
-                          WeightVar: Name of weight variable in original dataset
+                          * WeightVar: Name of weight variable in original dataset
-                          AgeVar: Name of age variable in original dataset
+                          * AgeVar: Name of age variable in original dataset
-                          SourceVar: Name of the source variable in original dataset.
+                          * SourceVar: Name of the source variable in original dataset.
 The algorithm will sort this variable using "proc sort" and remove any duplicated measurements that occur at the same timepoint for a participant.
 The first observation after sorting will be retained
-                          MaxIterations: The number of iterations to be completed as a maximum for computational efficiency
+                          * MaxIterations: The number of iterations to be completed as a maximum for computational efficiency
-                          MaxPeaks: The number of peaks that the data should contain as an upper bound (typically 0)
+                          * MaxPeaks: The number of peaks that the data should contain as an upper bound (typically 0)
-                          OutFileExt: File extension for document that contains cleaning statistics across all iterations of the algorithm
+                          * OutFileExt: File extension for document that contains cleaning statistics across all iterations of the algorithm
-*/
 %WeightLoop( InLib            = Out01,
                 OutLib        = CleanedData,
                 InPath        = indata,